 Two molecules of acetyl-CoA → acetoacetyl-CoA → HMG-CoA → acetoacetate → β-hydroxybutyrate.
 Acetone is formed by spontaneous decarboxylation of acetoacetate.
 The body has no use for acetone, which is excreted primarily via the lungs (gives breath a fruity odor).
 A small fraction is also exerted in the urine.

-- Metabolism site: Mitochondria of extrahepatic tissues (cardiac and skeletal muscle and the renal cortex) can metabolize acetoacetate and β-hydroxybutyrate, producing acetyl-CoA, which means that RBCs are unable to use ketone bodies for energy (due to lack of mitochondria).
+- Metabolism site: : Mitochondria of extrahepatic tissues (cardiac and skeletal muscle, the brain, and the renal cortex) can metabolize acetoacetate and β-hydroxybutyrate, producing acetyl-CoA, which means that RBCs are unable to use ketone bodies for energy (due to lack of mitochondria).

 - β-hydroxybutyrate → acetoacetate, catalyzed by β-hydroxybutyrate dehydrogenase